 Balkanize Me: Actually averted - although the US is caught in a civil war it has not actually split into separate countries per se.
 The FSA makes no claims to being an independent state, styling itself as a revolutionary movement instead, and even the DMZ itself is still technically United States territory.
 The operative word there, however, is 'technically' - once you're outside the relatively tiny USA zone of control in New England the rest of the country is all but explicitly stated to be in a permanent state of asymmetrical warfare.

 Batman Gambit: Trustwell pulls off a sweet one.
 They create and supply a group of terrorists for hire from within their own ranks of overworked, underpaid construction crews.
-They then set these cells to making numerous attacks on Trustwell... and one attack that assassinates the UN Secretary General, because the UN was keeping Trustwell from gaining total control over the DMZ.
-The UN promptly pulls out, and Trustwell sinks its claws into Manhattan.
+They then set these cells to making numerous attacks on Trustwell, and when the UN tries to step in, a single attack that assassinates the UN Secretary General.
+Due to safety concerns the UN removes its presence from the DMZ entirely, just as Trustwell expected them to do, and Trustwell suddenly has nothing to stop them from sinking its claws into Manhattan and doing whatever it wants in the name of security.

 Bittersweet Ending: Matty has to live with the mistakes he's made in a federal prison for the rest of his life.
 He even lets the government pin some of their crimes on him, like killing Viktor.
-However, the war ends and fifteen years later, New York has been rebuilt.
+However, the war ends and fifteen years later, Manhattan has been rebuilt.

 Deus Ex Nukina: The USA neutralizes the Delgado Nation's nuclear device by dropping another nuke on its hiding spot.